Netanyahu aide: Biden's Gaza plan 'not a good deal' but Israel accepts it

 Netanyahu is under pressure to keep his coalition government intact.
 Two far-right partners have threatened to bolt in protest at any deal they deem to spare Hamas.
 A centrist partner, ex-general Benny Gantz, wants the deal considered.

+Hamas has provisionally welcomed the Biden initiative, though a senior official from the group, Sami Abu Zuhri, said on Sunday that "Hamas is too big to be bypassed or sidelined by Netanyahu or Biden."

-"Biden's speech included positive ideas, but we want this to materialise within the framework of a comprehensive agreement that meets our demands," senior Hamas official Osama Hamdan told Al Jazeera on Saturday.
+A day earlier another Hamas official, Osama Hamdan, told Al Jazeera: "Biden's speech included positive ideas, but we want this to materialise within the framework of a comprehensive agreement that meets our demands."

 Hamas wants a guaranteed end to the Gaza offensive, withdrawal of all invading forces, free movement for Palestinians and reconstruction aid.